freemansoft/RaspberryPi/README-Provision-and-EtherGadget.md

 1. SSH into the device
 1. run `ifconfig wlan0` and verify the IP address is from your network.
   * A `169.x.y.z` address means it did not work.

+## Log in and set the hostname and firelall rules
+1. SSH into the device
+1. Follow the instructions in README-Provision-and-EtherGadget.md

 ## Troubleshooting
 ### Enabling Powershell scripts